simphotonics/generic_enum/generic_enum/README.md

     ```
    </details>

-   Note: The file `complex.dart` should be an asset that can be resolved by the builder.
+   Note: The file `dpi_resolution.dart` should be an asset that can be resolved by the builder.
    To limit the number of files scanned for annotationed classes during
    the build process one can use a `generate_for` statement in the builder configuration.